 Department of Occupational Therapy

-The Baylor University Department of Occupational Therapy offers two doctoral (OTD) programs using innovative, learner-focused, elevated instructional technology—the Entry-level Doctor of Occupational Therapy Program and the Post-professional Doctor of Occupational Therapy Program—as well as a Certificate in Hybrid Teaching for the Occupational Therapy Practitioner.
+The Baylor University Department of Occupational Therapy offers two doctoral (OTD) programs using innovative, learner-focused, elevated instructional technology—the Entry-level Doctor of Occupational Therapy Program and the Post-professional Doctor of Occupational Therapy Program—as well as a Certificate in Hybrid and Online Teaching for the Health Sciences for professionals across healthcare disciplines.

 The 24-month, hybrid Entry-level Doctor of Occupational Therapy Program equips students to succeed as competent, compassionate occupational therapy practitioners.
 Spanning six consecutive trimesters, the Baylor curriculum combines the best aspects of online instruction, hands-on laboratory sessions, and fieldwork/capstone experiences.